How to start a website in 20 minutes

 There's a wide range of domain name extensions available, including .com, .org, .net, .info. .com is considered the best, but also the most popular so your preferred .com name may be registered already.

-Registration typically costs £10 ($13) a year, but you can get yours free with this link:
+Registration typically costs £10 ($13) a year, but you can get yours free only with this link:

 a.
 Click here to lock in the free domain name offer